 We can also provide hay, a safe place for your belongings and parking for your horse transport.

 In addition to our horses we have 4 dogs, 3 Labradors, Rolo, Jackson, Kara and a Parson Russell Terrier, Betty.
-20 chickens live by the garden, you are welcome to come and help us to collect the eggs every day.
+20 chickens live in the garden, you are welcome to come and help us to collect the eggs every day.

 Lastly Timmy our black and white cat can be found wandering about in the evenings.